 In April 2023, a consortium team, including scientists from University of Alaska Southeast (UAS) and Marine Environment Research Association (AIMM), was selected to conduct the research project in collaboration with the IATTC staff.
 Co-Principal Investigators Drs.
 Heidi Pearson (UAS) and Joana Castro (AIMM) attended the 14th Meeting of the IATTC SAC to present the project (SAC-14 INF-K).
 To date, the pilot study of the scientific experiment has been completed.
-This included two phases, phase 1 conducted in waters of Portugal and phase 2 conducted onboard a tuna purse seiner in the ETP.
-Currently, the team is analyzing the data collected during the pilot study and planning the final phase of the experiment planned for October-November 2023.
-It is expected that the final report of the project will be presented at SAC-15 in May 2024.
+The first phase of the pilot study occurred from May to July 2023 off the south of Portugal where the UAS-AIMM team developed unmanned aerial vehicle (UAV) protocols by observing common dolphins.
+The second phase of the pilot study occurred during August 2023 aboard a Mexican-flagged tuna purse-seiner where the team became familiar with fishery operations, tested and refined methods, and collected preliminary data.
+Calves were followed in eight of the ten fishing sets sampled via UAV.
+Working definitions for key terms were developed.
+A progress report was made available at the 15th Meeting of the IATTC SAC (SAC-15 INF-O).
+The main study started in May 2024 aboard a trip by Mexican-flagged tuna purse-seiner.
+Currently, the team is analyzing the data collected during the final phase.
+It is expected that the final report of the project will be presented at SAC-16 in June 2025.
+At the 9th Meeting of the Scientific Advisory Board of the AIDCP, the staff has requested additional funds to conduct a phase 3 of the cow-calf study (SAB-09 INF-C).